UMM-CSci-Systems/Echo-client-server/README.md

 java echoserver.EchoClient
 ```

 Then you can type things at that client, and you should get them back.
-Because of the
+:bangbang: Because of the way the keyboard input buffering works, you'll
-way the keyboard input buffering works, you'll probably get your responses on a per-line
+probably get your responses on a per-line basis, but that's not something
-basis, but that's not something you need to worry about in your implementation.
+you need to worry about in your implementation.

 If that seems to work, you can try it out on a binary file with something like: